JonnyG7613/Calculator/README.md

 Ver 1.1.2 Changed lower display to not cut off upper display on mobile devices.

 Ver 1.2 Fixed possible NaN error when taking the square root of a negative number.
 Fixed possible NaN error when performing an operation on an existing error.

+Ver 1.2.1 Fixed error where all operations produced ERROR message.